Genez-io/genezio-landing-page/content/posts/google_sheets_as_apis.md

    - Click **Enable APIs and Services**.
    - Search for **Google Sheets API**.
    - Click on **Google Sheets API** and then click **Enable**.

+   With the API enabled, your project can now interact with Google Sheets data programmatically, preparing for the next steps.

 ## Step 2: Create a Service Account and Generate a Key File